-The Company has no revenues, so its ability to ensure continuing operations is its ability to obtain necessary financing to complete the development of novel, scalable and low-cost processing technology for the production of high performance nano-structured materials.
+The Company has no revenues, so its ability to ensure continuing operations is dependent on its ability to obtain necessary financing to complete the development of novel, scalable and low-cost processing technology for the production of high-performance nano-structured materials.

 Nano One's innovative processing technology can be used to produce materials used in a wide range of markets.
-Nano One's first addressable market is cathode materials for lithium ion rechargeable batteries for electric vehicles (EV) and energy storage systems (ESS).
-There is growing demand in the lithium ion battery market for more cost effective and higher performance energy storage solutions.
-Nano One is well positioned to address these needs with its patented and patent pending technology and anticipates growth potential for the technology in many other materials markets beyond energy storage, including dental, catalysts, specialty ceramics, pharmaceutical, semiconductors, agriculture, aerospace and communications.
+Nano One's first addressable market is cathode materials for lithium-ion rechargeable batteries for electric vehicles (EV) and energy storage systems (ESS).
+There is growing demand in the lithium-ion battery market for more cost effective and higher performance energy storage solutions.
+Nano One is well positioned to address these needs with its patented and patent-pending technology and anticipates growth potential for the technology in many other materials markets beyond energy storage, including dental, catalysts, specialty ceramics, pharmaceutical, semiconductors, agriculture, aerospace and communications.

-Nano One has developed a new process of producing high performance cathode materials, which uses standard equipment and simple methods that are known to scale in a wide range of industrial applications.
-The process can produce higher performance composite materials while using lower cost feedstock and simpler processing.
-Nano One's patented and patent pending technology is a flexible manufacturing platform that enables lithium carbonate (or hydroxide) to be used as feedstock alongside other raw materials such as nickel, manganese, cobalt, iron, phosphate and/or aluminum.
-It is a water based process operating at mild pH and temperature that forms the energy storing cathode materials used in lithium ion batteries.
+Nano One has developed a new process of producing high-performance cathode materials, which uses standard equipment and simple methods that are known to scale in a wide range of industrial applications.
+This new process can produce higher performance composite materials while using lower cost feedstock and simpler processing.
+Nano One's patented and patent-pending technology is a flexible manufacturing platform that enables lithium carbonate (or hydroxide) to be used as feedstock alongside other raw materials such as nickel, manganese, cobalt, iron, phosphate and aluminum.
+It is a water-based process operating at mild pH and temperature that forms the energy storing cathode materials used in lithium-ion batteries.
 The process can be configured to produce a range of different nanostructured materials and has the flexibility to shift with emerging and future battery market trends and a diverse range of other growth opportunities.

 The process consists of three stages, and the major innovations lie in the first stage where a special mode of combining reactants controls crystal nucleation and growth of particles.
 Nucleation is the self-assembly of molecules into an organized structure.
-The desired nano-scale or superfine structure is formed in the initial stage of the production cycle and eliminates many steps common to the incumbent industrial processes.
+The desired nano-scale or superfine structure is formed in the first stage of the production cycle and eliminates many steps common to the incumbent industrial processes.

-The underlying structure and morphology of the materials is preserved through a wide range of thermal processing steps, eliminating the need for long and repeated firings and indicative of a robust and more durable material.
+The underlying structure and morphology of the materials are preserved through a wide range of thermal processing steps, eliminating the need for long and repeated firings and indicative of robust and more durable material.
 The process produces materials with stable phase composition and high porosity, but which is configurable to meet a variety of energy density requirements.

-The presence of nano-structures early in the process and prior to calcination (i.e. heating to high temperature) simplifies processing and is advantageous for material performance, process throughput and scale-up.
-Characterization of the materials by electron microscope and x-ray characterizes the size, the composition and the kind of structure, providing evidence of a robust structure that withstands the rigours of drying and calcination and maintains the integrity of its advantageous structure through thousands of charge cycles.
+The presence of nano-structures early in the process and before calcination (i.e. heating to high temperature) simplifies processing and is advantageous for material performance, process throughput, and scale-up.
+Characterization of the materials by electron microscope and x-ray characterizes the size, the composition and the kind of structure, providing evidence of a robust structure that withstands the rigors of drying and calcination and maintains the integrity of its advantageous structure through thousands of charge cycles.

-Typically, synthesis of nano-materials at the benchscale are performed in small quantities anywhere from milligrams to grams of material.
+Typically, synthesis of nanomaterials at the bench scale is performed in small quantities anywhere from milligrams to grams of material.
 Subsequent scale-up from these small quantities often leads to detrimental changes in thermodynamics (heat, temperature, energy, work) and reaction kinetics (reaction rates and chemical change).
-Nano One recognizes that synthesis of materials must begin at a larger scale where the properties of the system are much closer to production conditions.
-For this reason, Nano One designed a 6-litre bench scale reactor that is capable of producing up to 150 grams per hour (150 g/hr) or 3 kilograms per day (3 kg/day), with drying and firing stages easily scaled to match.
-At this scale, there is sufficient volume to emulate the thermodynamic and reaction kinetics expected in pilot and full-scale production.
+Consequently, the Company has designed, constructed and commissioned a bench scale and pilot scale reactors that emulate the thermodynamic and reaction kinetics expected in full-scale production of cathode materials.